ashafaei/OD-test/docs/code_organization.md

         - `classifiers.py` contains all the predictive models.
         - `autoencoders.py` contains all the (variational) autoencoder models.
         - **pixelcnn** contains the PixelCNN++ implementations taken from https://github.com/pclucas14/pixel-cnn-pp
+    - **methods** contains all the methods.
+        - `init.py` has some important base definitions that we need for the methods.
+            - `AbstractMethodInterface` is the method interfae that each method must implement.
+You can read more about it in [Important Classes](#important-classes).
+            - `AbstractModelWrapper` is the wrapper class used to abstract away the underlying model used in the operations.
+You do not have to use it for your own methods, but it should simplify some of the tasks.
+            - `<method_name>.py` the implementation of each method.
+All the classes implement the `AbstractMethodInterface`.

 ## Global Variables
 There are a few global variables that we use throughout the project.
 You can examine [global_vars.py](../global_vars.py) to get an idea.
 In this file, we include the list of the available **datasets**, **network architectures**, and **methods** to be used.
 If you wish to add a new dataset, network architecture, or method you must remember to add the necessary information in the `global_vars.py`.